Skip to main content

 • humor

-• “The dialogue options for the side characters as well are absolutely hilarious, and I loved going to each NPC just to hear what they wanted to say.”
+• “The dialogue options for the side characters are absolutely hilarious; I loved going to each NPC just to hear what they wanted to say.”

 • “Each trainer you meet is absolutely hilarious, and after you beat them, there’s an in-game TikTok equivalent called Rhymery where you post a selfie with your opponent and a caption about the fight.”

-• “There are a lot of missable mecha mods and NPCs with genuinely funny dialogue, so you’re always encouraged to run around and see everything, which makes the game so addicting.”
+• “There are a lot of missable mecha mods and NPCs with genuinely funny dialogue, so you’re always encouraged to explore everything, which makes the game so addicting.”

 • character development